MikeDub/ICacheChallenge/ICacheChallenge/README.md

 cache.AddOrUpdate(index, value);
 ```
 If the key exists in the cache, it will simply be updated with the new value.
-However, it if doesn't the new key/pair will be inserted and in accordance the least recently / most recently used values will be updated.
+However, if the key doesn't exist the new key/value pair will be inserted, and the least recently used / most recently used values will be updated.

 + **Retrieving a Value from the Cache**:
 ```